msolids/musen/README.md

 	1.4.
 Use the last available version of CMake and select the option "Add to system path" if available during installation.

 	1.5.
 Use the last available version of Git.
 2. Setup Qt Visual Studio Tools extension to point to the installed Qt libraries.
-In Visual Studio 2019, go to Extensions → Qt VS Tools → Qt Options → Add → ... → Navigate in the Qt installation directory to `X:/path/to/Qt/5.15.2/msvc2019_64` → OK.
+In Visual Studio, go to Extensions → Qt VS Tools → Qt Options → Add → ... → Navigate in the Qt installation directory to `X:/path/to/Qt/5.15.2/msvc2019_64` → OK.
 3. Prepare third-party statically linked libraries: zlib, protobuf.
 To do this, navigate to `X:/path/to/msolids/MUSEN/ExternalLibraries/` and execute files `RunZLibCompile.bat` and `RunProtobufCompile.bat`.
 They will download and build all the required libraries by executing files `CompileZLib.ps1`, `CompileProtobuf.ps1`.
 4. Open `X:/path/to/msolids/MUSEN/MUSEN/musen.sln` file with Visual Studio and build the solution.